Just a moment.

 More is less — verify.

-I doubled down on the fail-safe functionality and worked with our engineering team to introduce a preliminary verification phase, cleverly dubbed "Verify" (Figure 3.5).
+I doubled down on the fail-safe functionality and worked with our engineering team to introduce a preliminary verification phase (Figure 3.5).

 New changes only